 Subtype Four (Ocular Rosacea) -

-Studies performed on Rosacea patients demonstrated a variety of potential contributors to the Rosacea pathway.
-There have been no conclusive findings as the cause of Rosacea.
+Studies performed on rosacea patients demonstrated a variety of potential contributors to the rosacea pathway.
+There have been no conclusive findings as to the cause of rosacea.
 The most common theories are listed below although some are more substantiated than others.

 Vascular dysfunction -

-Studies have shown that people with Rosacea may experience increased blood flow to the blood vessels of the face.
-There is an increase in the number of blood vessels and blood vessels may be closer to the surface of the face, making redness and broken capillaries more common.
-Certain pro-inflammatory mediators found naturally within the skin may be more prominent or active in Rosacea sufferers.
+Studies have shown that people with rosacea may experience increased blood flow to the blood vessels of the face.
+Both an increase in the number of blood vessels and the closer proximity of blood vessels to the skin result in redness and broken capillaries.
+Certain pro-inflammatory mediators found naturally within the skin may be more prominent or active in rosacea sufferers.